Noxwizard/dnscrypt-winclient/README.md

 Features
 ========
-- Enable DNSCrypt on multiple adapter via a checkbox
+- Enable DNSCrypt on multiple adapters via a checkbox
 - Specify a TCP port to use instead of UDP 53
 - Start/Stop the DNSCrypt proxy